 - During the severe weather warning, residents are to remain in the place of shelter until the warning has been officially lifted.

-- Follow up with any appropriate work orders turned in by the following workday.
+- Follow up with the appropriate work orders, to be turned in by the following workday.

 Designated Shelters in Residence Halls

 Olin Hall 0-Deck Hallways

 Pfeiffer Hall Garden Level Hallways